Go90: Demise

-At least two of the initiatives launched by Verizon Hearst Media Partners–Seriously.TV and Rated Red–were shuttered in 2017 and 2018 respectively.
+At least two of the initiatives launched by Verizon Hearst Media Partners—Seriously.TV and Rated Red—were shuttered in 2017 and 2018 respectively.
 In 2018, AwesomenessTV was sold to Viacom for $50 million—a fraction of Verizon's $650 million valuation.
-Digiday reported that the company had depended strongly on content investments by Verizon for around 40% of its revenue, and that there had been animosity within the venture due to its majority partner DreamWorks Animation being acquired by a subsidiary of Comcast—a direct competitor to Verizon.
-Comcast also did not believe that AwesomenessTV aligned well with its other digital media investments, such as BuzzFeed and Vox Media.
+Digiday reported that the company had depended strongly on content investments by Verizon for around 40% of its revenue, and that there had been animosity within the venture due to its majority partner DreamWorks Animation being acquired by Verizon competitor Comcast (via NBCUniversal).
+Comcast did not believe that AwesomenessTV aligned well with its other digital media investments, such as BuzzFeed and Vox Media.
 In June 2021 as part of its upcoming IPO, BuzzFeed announced that it would acquire Complex Media from Verizon Hearst Media Partners.

+For the final year of its contract with Verizon Media, go90's rights to the NWSL would move to Yahoo Sports for the 2019 season, and the league then signed with CBS Sports and Twitch for the 2020 season.